vigneshrajsb/datadog-tracer/README.md

 # Datadog APM Trace extension

-Chromium extension to enable and retain APM traces from a local browser session.
+Chromium extension to enable and retain Datadog APM traces from a local browser session.

+Useful when debugging end to end applications flows without wondering about the Retention filters.

-## Loading The Chrome Extension
+## Loading Extension

 - Clone this repo
 - Open Chrome and navigate to `chrome://extensions/`
 - Toggle on `Developer mode` in the top right corner